Sample preparation for electron microscopy

 Ted Pella is the leading manufacturer of laboratory microwaves for tissue preparation in electron microscopy, histology and pathology.
 BioWave works with continuously generated microwaves, thus allowing complete control of the temperature rise.
 Reproducibility is ensured by programming (time, temperature, power) and an effective microwave distribution system.

 The McIlwain TC752 tissue chopper has been specifically developed for the preparation of microscopic sections of small and irregularly shaped samples (biopsy, small organs etc.).
 The special design of the instrument ensures that the tissue is sectioned with a minimum of functional disturbance, and facilitates the repeatable preparation of tissue sections.

-Flecto-PC-MFC is a compact and cost-effective instrument for laboratory use and small-volume applications.
+The plasma systems from plasma technology are ideal systems for laboratory as well as R&D use.
 The implemented KHz generator technique eliminates the need for sophisticated electronics and impedance adaptation as is required for MHz generators.

 The systems from the SmartPlasma series are ideal candidates for the daily use in your laboratory.
 They combine easy-of-use with the flexibility to change the process parameters (pressure, power, process time).